Enforcement

 This feature allows specifying a custom default value on a Tenant basis, bypassing the global cluster default (globalDefault=true) that acts only at the cluster level.

-It’s possible to assign each tenant a PriorityClass which will be used, if no PriorityClass is set on pod basis:
+It’s possible to assign each Tenant a PriorityClass which will be used, if no PriorityClass is set on pod basis:

 apiVersion: capsule.clastix.io/v1beta2